AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/req.rst

 For Decision Coverage assessments, the tool focuses on decisions used to influence control-flow language constructs.
-The types involved need not be restricted to the standard Boolean type; they may subtypes or types derived from Boolean.
+The types involved need not be restricted to the standard Boolean type; they may be subtypes or types derived from Boolean.

 In this context, the following set of rules shall be obeyed on top of the